Utilizing Network Properties to Detect Erroneous Inputs: Introduction

 Humans are capable of adapting to diverse types of data in ways machine learning models cannot~\cite{geirhos_generalisation_2018}.
 While the human visual system is able to generalize across varying image representations, such as different Instagram filters, deep learning classifiers misbehave when presented with image corruptions \cite{dodge_study_2017,hendrycks_benchmarking_2019}, adversarial examples \cite{szegedy_intriguing_2014}, and previously unseen classes \cite{bendale_towards_2015, hendrycks_deep_2019, scheirer_2013}.

-Figure \ref{teaser} shows an example of each type of erroneous input: image corruptions \cite{dodge_study_2017,hendrycks_benchmarking_2019}, adversarial examples \cite{szegedy_intriguing_2014}, previously unseen classes \cite{bendale_towards_2015, hendrycks_deep_2019, scheirer_2013}, and misclassifications, an inevitable part of any model since no model has perfect performance.
+Figure \ref{teaser} shows an example of each type of erroneous input: image corruptions \cite{dodge_study_2017,hendrycks_benchmarking_2019}, previously unseen classes \cite{bendale_towards_2015, hendrycks_deep_2019, scheirer_2013}, adversarial examples \cite{szegedy_intriguing_2014}, and misclassifications, an inevitable part of any model since no model has perfect performance.
 The main contribution of this work is the identification that the \textit{collective set} of erroneous inputs that cause failure can be jointly identified and separated from correctly processed inputs.

 The timely, preemptive detection of these failures is essential for preventing unreliable AI action based on incorrect predictions.
 An automated technique that broadly identifies when a model is in error is critically important for safe AI \cite{amodei_concrete_2016}.
 This need is particularly relevant now, given the increasingly ubiquitous deployment of deep learning models in real-world applications such as autonomous vehicles and medical devices.